adiaz50/UFCAnalysis/README.md

 ## Acknowledgments

 * Inspiration from UFC fighters and the entertainment they give us.
-* Would also like to thank [Andrew Couch](https://github.com/andrew-couch) for the explanations found in his videos.
+* Would also like to thank [Andrew Couch](https://github.com/andrew-couch) for helping me understand certain topics in his videos.